Eclipse Calculator – Eclipses in Adak, Alaska, U.S.A.

 Eclipse visible in Adak – March 12, 1941 – March 13, 1941 — Partial Lunar Eclipse

 The animation shows approximately what the eclipse looks like from the night side of earth.

-During this partial lunar eclipse, the Moon covers only parts of the Sun, as seen from Adak.
-There are no other locations on Earth where the Sun appears completely covered during this event.
+During this partial lunar eclipse, the Earth's shadow covers only parts of the Moon, as seen from Adak.
+There are no other locations on Earth where the Moon appears completely covered during this event.